vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-av-performance-issues-with-wprui.md

 1. Wait until the trace is merged.

-1. Include both the file and the folder in your submission to Microsoft support.
+1. Include both the file and the folder in your submission to Microsoft Support.

 ## See also